FinDockLabs/.github/profile/README.md

 ## Contributing

+- To add a project of your own, please contact @laurens-findock at laurens@findock.com to get a repository for your work.
-When contributing to this repository, please first discuss the change you wish to make via an issue or any other method with FinDock before making a change.
+- When contributing to an existing repository, please first discuss the change you wish to make via an issue or any other method with the other contributors before making a change.

 ## Support

-FinDock Labs is a non-supported group in FinDock that releases applications.
+FinDock Labs is managed by FinDock.
 Despite the name, assistance for any of these applications is not provided by FinDock Support because they are not officially supported features.
 For a list of these apps, visit the FinDock Labs account on Github.

 ## License